mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 need for a tawdry display of self-importance.

 Kapiten Borressen has a favour to ask of the Travellers.
-They are representatives of a starship- related corporation and therefore could be presented
+They are representatives of a starship-related corporation and therefore could be presented

 SIR BA-ABTAB ATWA
 STR 2 DEX 8 END 5 INT 9 EDU 10 SOC 10